 Dr. Harker is married to the former Emily Grace Saaty and is the father of three children.

-Terri Kelly is president and CEO of W.L.
-Gore & Associates, a multi–billion dollar enterprise that employs around 10,000 associates worldwide.
-Gore specializes in fluoropolymer–based materials utilized in a wide array of high–value products, including GORE–TEX® fabric, medical devices, filtration and venting products and many other advanced technology solutions.
-Gore is as well–known for its unique management philosophy and culture, as for its multitude of unique products.
+Terri Kelly is President and CEO of W.L.
+Gore & Associates, a multi–billion dollar enterprise that employs more than 10,000 associates in 45 plants around the world.
+Gore specializes in fluoropolymer–based materials that are utilized in a wide array of high–value products, including GORE–TEX® fabric, medical devices, filtration and venting products and many other advanced technology solutions.
+Gore is as well known for its unique management philosophy and culture, as for its multitude of unique products.

-Terri joined Gore as a process engineer in 1983 after graduating summa cum laude from the University of Delaware with a bachelor's degree in mechanical engineering.
-In her early years with the company, she gained experience as a product specialist with the military fabrics business—a unit she eventually led–helping it grow from a small start–up venture into a leading producer of protective products for the global Armed Forces.
+Kelly joined Gore as an engineer in 1983 after graduating summa cum laude from the University of Delaware with a bachelor's degree in mechanical engineering.
+In her early years with the company, she gained experience as a product specialist with the military fabrics business – a unit she eventually led – helping it grow from a small start–up venture into a leading producer of protective products for the global armed forces.

-In 1998, Terri joined Gore's global Fabrics Division's leadership team.
-In this role, she helped establish a Fabrics manufacturing plant in Shenzhen, China—Gore's first Fabrics plant in Asia Pacific.
-The region has since grown into a significant source of revenue for Gore.
-While in the Fabrics Division, Terri also served on the Enterprise Operations Committee working closely with the CEO and other leaders to help guide the strategic direction of the company.
+In 1998, Kelly became part of the leadership team for the global Fabrics Division.
+Prior to becoming the CEO, Kelly also served on the Enterprise Operations Committee working closely with the CEO and other leaders to help guide the strategic direction of the company.

-Terri's leadership abilities have driven her success in a company known for its non–hierarchical "lattice" structure.
+Kelly's leadership abilities have driven her success in a company known for its non–hierarchical "lattice" structure.
 At Gore, associates become leaders based on their ability to gain the respect of their peers and to attract followers.
-Terri earned the title of president and CEO in 2005–one of the few titles within the Enterprise–following a peer–driven selection process.
+Terri earned the title of president and CEO in 2005 – one of the few titles within the enterprise – following a peer–driven selection process.

-In addition to her role at Gore, Terri is a member of the Management Executives Society and the International Women's Forum.
-She also sits on the board of directors for the Nemours Foundation—one of the nation's leading children's health care systems.
+In addition to her role at Gore, Kelly is on the Board of Directors for the Nemours Foundation – one of the nation's leading children's health care systems.
+She serves on the Board of Trustees for the University of Delaware.
+Kelly is a member of the Management Executives' Society, G100, and the International Women's Forum.
 She resides in Delaware with her husband and four children.

 Dennis E. Klima is the former President and CEO of Bayhealth, Inc. and President, CEO and Chairman of the Bayhealth Medical Center, Inc. since the merger of Kent General Hospital and Milford Memorial Hospital in January 1997.
 In 1980, Mr. Klima joined Kent General Hospital as Executive Director, and was named President and CEO of Kent General Hospital, Inc. in 1985.
 In 1990, Mr. Klima became President and CEO of the Central Delaware Health Care Corporation and Chairman of the subsidiary Kent General Hospital Board of Directors.
 He served as Associate Administrator at the Memorial Hospital of Easton, Maryland from 1974 to 1980, and was Assistant Director of Duke University Hospital in Durham, North Carolina from 1971 to 1974.
 He was assistant to the Administrative Officer at the National Naval Medical Center from 1968 to 1971, and worked with the Department of Defense as a Navy Department representative on the New Generation of Military Hospitals study.

-Mr. Klima earned his Bachelor's Degree in Finance from the University of Illinois and his Master's Degree in Hospital Administration from Duke University.
+Mr. Klima earned his Bachelor’s Degree in Finance from the University of Illinois and his Master's Degree in Hospital Administration from Duke University.
 He is a Life Fellow of the American College of Healthcare Executives, an Advanced Member in the Healthcare Financial Management Association, and a Life Member of the American Hospital Association.
 In 1996 he was recognized by the American College of Healthcare Executives with the Delaware Regents Award for Excellence.
 He is a past president of the Central Delaware Chamber of Commerce, a member of the Wesley United Methodist Church, and the Dover Rotary.
-He also serves as Chair of the Kent Economic Partnership, Inc.
+He also is a member and past Director Chair of the Kent Economic Partnership, Inc. Board of Directors.

 Mr. Klima has been involved in many healthcare organizations.
 He was a board member of the Delaware Healthcare Association (Past Chair), a charter member of the Central Delaware Community Health Partnership, and an alliance of three hospitals on the Delmarva Peninsula, "The Health Partnership."
 He served and chaired the Business Advisory Committee of the Federal Reserve Bank of Philadelphia.
-He currently is a member of the Wilmington Savings Fund Society (WSFS) Board of Directors.
+He also served as a member of the Wilmington Savings Fund Society (WSFS) Board of Directors.

 Mr. Klima is married to Sandra M. Klima, who is also a leader in health care services.
-The Klimas have two adult children and three grandchildren.
+The Klimas have two adult children and four grandchildren.